 For detailed accessibility information please call the Visitor Center, seven days a week, 9:30am to 5:00pm, at 415-447-5000 and/or read the park's Universal Access Guide (232 KB pdf document).
 A limited number of accessible parking spaces are located at the entrance to Hyde Street Pier.
-Hyde Street Pier, the Visitor Center, the Maritime Store, and the Maritime Library are wheelchair accessible.
+Hyde Street Pier, the Visitor Center and the Maritime Library are wheelchair accessible.

 In 2007 there was an exhibit in the park's visitor center about the history and restoration of the ocean-going steam tug Hercules.
-If you missed the show you can still see it by clicking on this link and opening up the PDF files that include photographs of the show as well as images of the artifacts, ship models, photographs, captions, and text panels.
+This link goes to PDF files that include photographs and text panels from the exhibit.

 Cargo Is King! exhibit on BALCLUTHA at Hyde Street Pier